-In years past, we purchased medical-evacuation coverage in case we broke a leg while hiking in the Alps or had a heart attack on a remote island with no decent hospital.
-The goal was to avoid a $100,000 to $200,000 bill for emergency medical transport to the best regional medical facility, or even home to a hospital you trust.
-Nowadays, though, the scenario on many travelers’ minds is the possibility of ending up quarantined—or even hospitalized—with Covid far from home.
-Here’s what you need to know about how to get flown home, and how to protect yourself from a financial disaster.
+They are the nightmare scenarios you’d rather not consider, but still want to prepare for: maybe it’s breaking a leg while biking through Tuscany, or having a heart attack on a remote island with no decent hospital.
+The good news is that with the right evacuation coverage, you can avoid the $200,000 bill for emergency medical transport to the best regional medical facility, or even home to a hospital you trust.
+Here’s what you need to know about how to get home if disaster strikes—and how to protect yourself from the financial repercussions.

 What kind of medical transportation does conventional travel insurance offer?

 What if I want to be flown to a hospital near my home for treatment?

 If you’ve been hospitalized away from home but you want to be treated near family and friends, you need a second layer of protection.
 Specialized medical-evacuation programs such as Medjet, Global Rescue, AirMed International, and Global Guardian will transport members to the hospital of their choice once they are medically stable.
 You can purchase a short-term membership from one of these programs to cover a single trip, or an annual membership for an entire year’s worth of travel.
 The cost of medical evacuation to a hospital back home can easily reach $150,000 or more, so this benefit is important on both international and domestic trips.
 A few travel insurance providers, including Travel Guard and Ripcord, include transport to your “hospital of choice” in some of their plans.